rbeni/meat-image-classification/README.md

 * ~~Test with different base layers~~
 * ~~Include callbacks (best model, early stopping) during the training~~
 * ~~Save the model to file~~ Model saved, but not included due to size
-* Transfor to tensorflow lite and check differences in inference time
+* Transfer to tensorflow lite and check differences in inference time
 * Check a heatmap to discover which features are more important to each class